Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks

-(1) {\it SIR epidemic model with heterogeneous parameters:} The classical SIR model assumes the same susceptibility for all individuals and the same infectivity for epidemic (information) spread in SMNs.
-Previous studies have analyzed the effect of the susceptibility heterogeneity by either dividing individuals into different groups or constructing a distribution of susceptibility.
+(1) {\it SIR epidemic model with heterogeneous parameters:} The classical SIR model\cite{kermack1932contributions} assumes the same susceptibility for all individuals and the same infectivity for epidemics.
+Previous research has looked at the impact of susceptibility heterogeneity by splitting people into separate groups or constructing a susceptibility distribution.
 Baqaee \cite{note9baqaee2020reopening} considers a five-population SIR model where sub-populations correspond to age groups and the interactions between age groups are calibrated using survey data.
-Gou and Jin \cite{note11gou2017heterogeneous} generalized the SIR model by considering both the heterogeneity of degree, and heterogeneity of susceptibility and recovery rate.
+Gou and Jin \cite{note11gou2017heterogeneous} generalized the SIR model by considering heterogeneity of susceptibility and recovery rate.
 They found that given the mean of the distribution of susceptibility, increasing the variance may block the spread of epidemics.
-Lachiany and Louzoun \cite{lachiany2016effects} studied the variability in infection rates which explains the discrepancy between the observation and the predicted number of infected individuals using the typical SIR model.
-Smilkove et al. \cite{note7smilkov2014beyond} studied a SIR model with degree-correlated heterogeneous susceptibility and found that positive correlation between a node's degree and susceptibility leads to a vulnerable model to the spread of disease.
-Stanoev et al. \cite{note13stanoev2014modeling} considered concurrent spread of an arbitrary number of contagions in a network.
-An individual can be affected through multiple channels with its neighbors with different contact rates.
+Lachiany and Louzoun \cite{lachiany2016effects} studied the variability in infection rates which explains the discrepancy between the observation and the predicted number of infected individuals using the classical SIR model.